Entering the Computer Age

 It was March 1996 when we hooked up my home computer to a service commonly referred to as the “Internet.”
 I could now let my fingers do the walking on my computer keyboard and send out e-mails as other people actually received them.
 Dial-up was the only Internet connection service available to us so our single phone line received rather heavy usage.

-In early 2000 my first wife decided we really needed another wireless telephone – four telephones and a cell phone just weren’t enough.
+In early 2000 my first wife decided we really needed another wireless telephone.
+Four landline telephones and a cell phone just weren’t enough.
 The phone she selected was a 1.2GHZ wireless phone with an advertised range of several hundred feet.
-This was a true marvel and allowed much greater freedom in where one could be while making and receiving phone calls.
+This was a true marvel and allowed much greater movement while making and receiving phone calls.
 In fact, my first wife quickly learned that she could use it when visiting the man next door, while letting me think she was actually at our house whenever I called from work.

 As part of our divorce settlement, I kept all five telephones and she kept the cell phone.